 I’m not suggesting you should only look at Google search volumes.
 Instead, you should qualify the results by looking at YouTube Autosuggest.
 To do that, simply type your term into the YouTube search bar.

 YouTube Autosuggest showing trending search terms for the term ‘google my business’

-Granted, this will not show you specific search volumes, but you can see if there are common or trending searches.
-The reason I assume YouTube Autosuggest to be useful is I assume YouTube Autosuggest to work in a similar way to Google’s Autosuggest.
+Granted, this process will not show you specific search volumes, but you can see if there are common or trending searches.
+I think YouTube Autosuggest is useful because I assume YouTube Autosuggest works in a similar way to Google’s Autosuggest.